Planned community: Croatia

 Červar-Porat is a resort town in western Croatia, located on the east coast of the Adriatic Sea on the Červar lagoon.
 It was built as a planned town in the 1970s, although the area was inhabited in Roman times.
 During the War of Independence it was used as a camp for refugees from Bosnia and Herzegovina and Vukovar.
 It was planned to house 6500 people.

 Raša in Istria was built as a "new town" during 1936–1937 as part of Mussolini's urban colonization of Istria and other Italian territories.

 The capital of Zagreb underwent major expansion during the 1960s.
 By that time, the city's official boundary was the river Sava, since nothing was built over it.
 After a flood in the 1960s, many residents were moved and some other districts were created for the residents, such as Dubrava, which was the interconnection between the Zagreb's old part and Sesvete.
 During the 1960s and 1970s, a planned part of Zagreb, Novi Zagreb (New Zagreb), was constructed, which is on the other, previously uninhabited part of the river Sava, and is now one of major districts consisting of purely residential buildings and blocks.
 It is still under expansion and some new landmarks were built in it, the most famous one being the recent one, Arena Zagreb, built in 2008.

-Czech Republic
+Czechia

+The New Town of Prague was founded in 1348 by the King and Emperor Charles IV.
+This expansion made Prague, the new imperial seat, the third largest city in Europe by area at that time.

 Poruba and Havířov were established in the 1950s as new satellite residential towns for workers of coal-mining, steel-mill and other heavy-industry complex in the Ostrava region.

 Prague was extended by large housing estates – "new towns" in the 1970s and 1980s: Severní Město (Northern Town), Jižní Město (Southern Town), Jihozápadní Město (South-Western Town) were the largest, with population around 100.000 each.
 Their remote position to the city centre was compensated for by underground lines constructed usually a decade after the completion of the housing projects.
 A new housing estate called Západní Město (Western Town) is currently (2017) partly under construction (Britská čtvrť) and partly in planning stage.